 Project area stakeholders and the public will be invited to provide input on the study and recommended improvements.

 Work on the corridor study began in spring 2021.
-Additional information about the project will be made available as the project progresses.
+Additional information about the project will be made available as the project progress and in advance of the first public meeting, anticipated to occur in fall 2021.

 Enter your contact information to be notified about opportunities for public input and periodic project updates.